How does fusidic acid work?

 Your condition should improve a few days after starting treatment.

-It's very important to use all the medicine that your doctor has told you to use, even if you feel better.
+It's very important to use the medicine for as long as your doctor has told you to, even if you feel better.

 Carry on using fusidic acid until you have finished the course.